 - Minimum Credit Requirement.
 Students must complete a minimum of 30 credit hours: 15 of these must be in REES-approved courses at the 500-level and above, and 9 more credits must be in REES-approved courses at the 400-level and above.

 - Introductory Proseminar.
 REEES 600, Introduction to Graduate Study in REES.
-First-semester M.A. students must take REEES 600, a course on academic reading and writing in different disciplines.
+First-year M.A. students must take REEES 600, a course on academic reading and writing in different disciplines.
 (1 credit)

 - Core Colloquium.
 REEES 601, REES Graduate Core Colloquium.
 Required every semester for all REES M.A. students, usually for one credit each term.
 For dual-degree students, only required during first year (both fall and winter).This ongoing course will draw on and discuss area-related issues, including programs (Noon Lectures and Center events); Center “gateway” and other course lectures; visiting speakers; with occasional separate meetings on development and current state of REES.
 All students are expected to attend CREES Noon Lectures.